Data Visualisations using Waste Data Interrogator

 Why We Chose This Data

 Every year the Environment Agency publishes the Waste Data Interrogator.
 It is a rich but complex data set that describes movements of waste between origins and treatment or disposal sites.
 It covers hundreds of thousands of individual entries.
-It is not easy to work with if you want to derive any meaningful patterns.
+It is not easy to work with in Excel if you want to derive any meaningful patterns.

 We extracted data from 2019 to 2024 and focused on movements where the origin point is within the North West.
 This gave a consistent geographic frame and allowed us to highlight both regional behaviours and national dependencies.

-Turning Difficult Data Into Something Useful
+Turning Difficult Data into Something Useful

 To create a map like this you need to bring together several pieces of information that are not provided in a single place.